 Unfortunately, this also is most often a misguided approach.
 Evidence points to the fact that there is little or no persistence in manager outperformance relative to a peer group.
 In other words, the best managers in a given peer group (e.g. U.S. Large Cap Value) over the last 3 to 5 years are unlikely to repeat that performance in the next 3 to 5 years.
 In fact, some evidence suggests that managers in the bottom of the peer group are as likely to generate better performance in the future.

 In addition to the SPIVA scorecard, S&P Dow Jones also releases a scorecard on the persistence of manager performance.
-The December 2018 edition analyzed annual performance of over 2,000 U.S. stock funds relative to their peer group.
-Of the funds in the top quartile (i.e. top 25%) of their peer group in September 2016, only 7.1% remained in the top quartile in each of the following two years.
-A mere 1.4% of funds in the top quartile as of September 2014 were able to consistently remain there over the following four years.
-Even staying in the top half is difficult, with only 25.2% of funds able to do so for 3 consecutive years and only 9.5% able to do so for five years.
+The December 2020 edition analyzed annual performance of over 2,000 U.S. stock funds relative to their peer group.
+Of the funds in the top quartile (i.e. top 25%) of their peer group in December 2018, only 33.7% remained in the top quartile in each of the following two years.
+A mere 0.7% of funds in the top quartile as of December 2016 were able to consistently remain there over the following four years.
+Even staying in the top half is difficult, with only 4.8% able to do so for five years.

 Based on the above research, it appears that utilizing past fund performance as a guide for the future is not a winning formula.
 In fact, we have yet to come across any research or other evidence that contradicts this conclusion.